elements

 Is elements good for solo dining?

 Yes, particularly if you take the counter.
-A farm-to-table tasting menu at this level is designed to be watched as much as eaten, and solo counter seats let you engage directly with the kitchen and staff.
+A farm-to-table tasting menu at this level is designed to be watched as much as eaten, solo counter seats let you engage directly with the kitchen and staff.
 Chef-owner Scott Anderson and wine director Carl Rohrbach lead a staffed-up floor, so solo diners are not an afterthought here.

 What should I order at elements?

 elements runs a tasting menu format, so ordering is not a la carte — you're in for the full sequence.
 The kitchen's farm-to-table approach means the menu changes with sourcing, so specific dishes can change in advance.
-Trust the tasting menu and, if budget allows, consider the wine pairing: with France and California as declared strengths and 275 selections on list, the sommelier team (Caroline Galati, Sam Hernandez, David Ortiz) has material to work with.
+Trust the tasting menu and, if budget allows, consider the wine pairing: with France and California as declared strengths and 275 selections on list, the sommelier team (Caroline Galati, Sam Hernandez, David Ortiz) has material to work.
 Check the venue's official channels for the latest details.

 How far ahead should I book elements?